Solicitation and Assembly Policies

 Solicitation and Demonstration by Non-University Affiliated Individuals, Groups, or Organizations

 For purposes of this policy:

 Solicitation is defined as offering for sale, barter, or gratuitously goods, materials, or services.
 Solicitation also includes asking for donations, attempting to obtain members, or seeking support for an organization/group by request, persuasion, or entreaty.

 Harassment is defined as behaviors or actions which annoy, intimidate, impede the progress of, have the effect of provoking anger, or otherwise interfering with the rights of members of the Millikin University campus community and their guests.

 Non-University affiliated is defined as individuals, groups or organizations with no recognized relationship or connection to Millikin University.

-- Non-University affiliated: Individuals, Groups, or Organizations not affiliated with Millikin University may not engage in demonstrations, distribute literature, advertise or otherwise solicit customers, seek donations, or make sales on campus without written authorization from the Dean of Student Development (or designee.)
-The written authorization shall be available to present to a member of the Millikin University Department of Safety and Security or other University official upon request, during the time the individual or group is on campus.
+- Non-University affiliated: Individuals, Groups, or Organizations not affiliated with Millikin University may not engage in demonstrations, distribute literature, advertise or otherwise solicit customers, seek donations, or make sales on campus without written authorization from the Dean of Campus Life (or designee.)
+The written authorization shall be available to present to a member of the Millikin University Department of Public Safety or other University official upon request, during the time the individual or group is on campus.

-- Commercial Sales: Non-University affiliated businesses may conduct solicitations and sales only with authorization from the Dean of Student Development (or designee).
+- Commercial Sales: Non-University affiliated businesses may conduct solicitations and sales only with authorization from the Dean of Campus Life (or designee).
 A recognized University student, faculty, or staff organization must request authorization for such activities.
-The authorization, when given, will be subject to such limitations as the Dean of Student Development (or designee) may prescribe.
+The authorization, when given, will be subject to such limitations as the Dean of Campus Life (or designee) may prescribe.